 The members of this housing cooperative came from several colonies.
 In 2016, the group consists of 14 families, and there are 14 houses built.
 Still, six houses can be added.
 The preparation of the site lasted a long time due to the difficult circumstances of the area with huge differences in height.
 The partners have begun economic activities to earn family incomes.
 All the women of the cooperative are involved in the production and the sale of chocolate.
 This colony is located on the fringes of Guatemala City, far from the central area, but it is not an isolated place.
 It is located in a quiet and wide street, and there are other urban functions in the vicinity, such as schools.
 The training process with the families began in 2005, with a group of people that got contacts with the NGOs IDESAC and We Effect.
 The group already had saved money with the objective to buy land for housing.
 Starting from 2006, the cooperative obtained the status of a legal person.
 In December 2006, it could proceed with the purchase of the land.
 The surface of the land is approximately 0.7 hectare.
 The households began to clean the site and to make retaining walls of armored concrete, and a great staircase to resolve the differences in height.
 Then, they began with the construction of the community facility that is located at a lower situated place.
 At that time, the families had already worked two years on the preparation of the land for construction, which had been finished in 2009.
 The search for housing finance was difficult.
 At the end, an agreement between Habitat for Humanity and We Effect resulted in a credit for housing, at an interest rate of 10 percent on the sum, at a yearly base, with a period of 10 years.
 In 2010, the families have started to build 14 houses, which lasted 1 year and 4 months.
 The families built the homes of 54 m2, which have two bedrooms.
 The plots are 6 by 14 m, with a total surface of 84 m2.
 Later, they expanded the houses with an extra bedroom with funding from We Effect, with a soft loan of 2 percent interest and a 10 years period.
 Now there are about 55 inhabitants.
 The central area is wide, and the children can play there, where residents can meet each other.
 It’s a square really with a slim line water tower in the center.
 There is drinking water, electricity, and sewage.
 Sewage water is cleaned organically, and the rest flows into a garden where one can find banana trees.
 Raining water is collected for the cooperative’s own use.
 It is a well-designed complete housing project.
 IDESAC offered technical assistance.
 The families pay about US$100 each month for their housing.
 In 2016 the focus is on the construction of 6 more houses.
 In the lower located part they want to create a children’s playground.
 The activity of producing and selling chocolate started in the year 2015 and at the end of 2016, they produce 120 bags per month.
 For this, they have obtained a credit of US$2000 by a fund of We Effect.
 They want to increase the production of chocolate, to expand sales and to obtain a production space.

-Photos taken during research visit in 2016: 1) the central square, 2) the houses, 3) members of the cooperative and two representatives of NGOs.
+Photos taken during research visit in 2016: 1) the central square, 2) the houses.

 Cooperative COVICHOLUMAR (visit: July 29, 2016)